AishwaryAvinash/bike-share-problem-linear-regression/README.md

 ## Project Description
 This project aims to predict the demand for shared bikes by analyzing historical data from BoomBikes, a US-based bike-sharing provider.
 With the business facing challenges due to revenue dips during the COVID-19 pandemic, the goal is to develop a model that helps understand the key factors affecting bike demand.
 The model can be used by management to make informed decisions and optimize business strategies post-pandemic.
 This project employs Python and machine learning techniques to create a multiple linear regression model.

+Note: Original files related to this project are not shared publicly as they are part of my academic assignments.

 ## Table of Contents
 - [Project Structure](#project-structure)
 - [Installation Instructions](#installation-instructions)